 Ralph’s 173 Blvd.
 Saint-Germain, 6th Arrondissement.
 Go inside the elaborately appointed Ralph Lauren store, then out to the restaurant in the lovely courtyard.
 The hamburger is one of the best in the city if you feel a craving for American food.
 Added bonus: caramel popcorn is served with your coffee.
 Inside, the intimate bar is gorgeous & cozy and so very Ralph Lauren.

 Restaurant Costes 239-241, Rue Saint-Honoré, in the Hotel Costes, 1st Arrondissement.
-We enjoyed dinner here a few years ago before it was referred to as "...the city's reigning epicenter of cool," and can’t wait to go back to this always-happening club-like spot in the fashion district.
-Fab people watching and great food.
+We enjoyed dinner here a few years ago before it was referred to as "...the city's reigning epicenter of cool," and can’t wait to go back to this always-happening club-like spot in the ultra chic fashion district.
+Fab people watching and good food.
 Try the tuna tartare, spicy lobster pasta, thai basil chicken spring rolls.

 Known as the world’s fashion capital that boasts some of the best shopping on the planet, from luxury brands to flea markets, there is something for everyone.
 Below are some standouts.
 Also worth noting is that for the entire month of January and July, as much as 75% is taken off retail items.
 (Yes!
 Almost justifies the cost of a plane ticket.)
+And on Sundays, many shops are closed.
 This guide is arranged by arrondissement, or neighborhood, to make the most of your shopping time.
 Do wander and step into boutiques that look interesting or inviting, often they are the hidden gems!